mkpayne18/Chp2_analysis/README.md

 since reorganized this to create the current Chp2_analysis folder and therefore the "old_stuff" folder should be rendered obsolete, but I held onto it just in case

+Update March 2023: The data folder is no longer on Github since I am downgrading to a free (and public) Github account and hatchery data is proprietary.
+Please contact me to access data to run code